kiat/tx-soil-moisture/data-cleanup/README.md

 ## Script 1: Cleans Data

 Script 1 merges the SWC and MET files while removing invalid values.
-It also prints out a list of timestamp where each data value is missing, by hour, and a list of missing ranges of data.
+This script outputs four files, each of which are explained below.
+- ```raw_merged_data/raw_merged_station_1.csv```
+  - A cleaned dataset that combines both original MET and SWC datasets, no changes to actual values.
+-  ```missing_cleaned_data/Station1_missing_data.csv```
+  - A list recording the parameter, start timestamp, end timestamp, and number or missing data values.
+- ```missing_cleaned_data/Station1_missing_timestamps.csv```
+  - A list recording the timestamp (by hour) and parameter that is missing
+- ```missing_cleaned_data/Station1_cleaned_data.csv```
+  - A cleaned dataset that combines both  MET and SWC datasets, with invalid values removed.
+The missing data and individual missing timestamps were found by using this dataset/

-### How to run script1.py:
+### How to run cleaning_script.py:

 Add environment variables first in terminal
 ```